Azure/ai-hub/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Microsoft Sponsorship

+The AI hub project was created by the **Microsoft Strategic Workload Acceleration Team (SWAT)** in partnership with several Microsoft engineering teams who continue to actively sponsor the sustained evolution of the project through the creation of additional reference implementations for common artificial intelligence and machine learning scenarios.